 One good way to contribute is by helping us to identify missing documentation.
 To do this, browse the current API documentation and identify missing, incorrect or inadequate documentation.
 A good place to start is package objects for important packages (these often get overlooked for documentation and are a good place for API overviews).

-If you find an issue, please log it in the Scala issue tracker after making sure it is not already logged as an issue.
+If you find an issue, please log it in the Scala bug tracker after making sure it is not already logged as an issue.
 To help with disambiguation, please use the following format for issue title:

 - Use an action describing the work required.
 E.g. Add, Document, Correct, Remove